Ecwid/ecwid-api-docs/includes/_products.md

 Field | Type  | Description
 -------------- | -------------- | --------------
 defaultLocationIncludedTaxRate | number | Default tax rate (%) for including into product price.
 Is a sum of all enabled taxes included in product price for the store location.
-Read only enabledManualTaxes | Array\<*TaxId*\> | Array of tax IDs, as listed in (store information)[https://developers.ecwid.com/api-documentation/store-information#get-store-profile].
+Read only enabledManualTaxes | Array\<*number*\> | Array of internal Ecwid tax IDs, as listed in [store information](https://developers.ecwid.com/api-documentation/store-information#get-store-profile).
 Empty array if no manual taxes are enabled or automatic taxes are enabled

 #### Errors